eminentspoon/mws-restaurant-stage-1/README.md

 ### Changes in this version

 - Source files moved into /src directory
-- Source files now built into /dist directory
+- Source files now built into /dist directory using build command
-- JS files now minified
+- JS files now minified on build
-- CSS files now minified
+- CSS files now minified on build
-- Applicable CSS files combined
+- Applicable CSS files combined on build
 - Image files changed to webp format
 - [IndexedDB Promised](https://github.com/jakearchibald/idb) used to interact with IndexedDB
 - Fetch used to interact with API